Q.1. Define growth, differentiation, development, de-differentiation, redifferentiation, determinate growth, meristem, and growth rate.

 (e) Re-differentiation: It is the process in which de-differentiated cells become mature again and lose their capacity to divide.

-It refers to limited growth.
-For example, animals and plant leaves stop growing after having reached maturity.
+Example: Animals and plant leaves stop growing after having reached maturity.

-(g) Meristem: In plants, growth is restricted to specialised regions where active cell divisions take place.
+(g) Meristem: In plants, growth is restricted to specialized regions where active cell divisions take place.
 Such a region is called meristem.

-Ques 3: Describe briefly:
+Q.3.
+Describe briefly:

 (a) Arithmetic growth

 (a) Arithmetic growth: In arithmetic growth, one of the daughter cells continues to divide, while the other differentiates into maturity.
 The elongation of roots at a constant rate is an example of arithmetic growth.

 It can be mathematically expressed as follows: